chandlerpuckett/learning-journal/coders-computer.md

 ### Choosing A Text Editor
 - code completion is a key feature when choosing an editor
-  > - saves time by displaying suggestions, automatically closing tags, quotation marks etc. so the developer can write with minimal interruption
+  > saves time by displaying suggestions, automatically closing tags, quotation marks etc. so the developer can write with minimal interruption
 - syntax highlighting is another key feature
+  > colorizes text according to its specific attribute
+- Themes! help yr eyeballs
+- It all comes down to personal preference & which editor is the most effective for ***YOU!***

 ##### Command Cheat Sheet